 - Heat 2 tablespoons butter in same skillet.
 Add mushrooms, and cook, stirring occasionally, until mushrooms are golden brown and all the released liquid has evaporated, 5 to 7 minutes.

 - Remove skillet from heat, and add wine and broth.
 Return skillet to heat, scraping up any brown bits with a wooden spoon.
-Add garlic, lemon juice, remaining 2 tablespoons butter, and parsley.
+Add garlic, lemon juice, and remaining 2 tablespoons butter.
 Cook for 2 minutes until reduced and slightly thickened.
 Taste and adjust for seasoning.